Service to the World

 Bread for the World (Spring)

 Bread for the World is a Christian organization that advocates for an end to hunger in the United States and around the world.
-Westminster sponsors an annual Offering of Letters, which enables members to write their senators and congress people in support of legislation aimed at eradicating hunger.
+Westminster sponsors an annual Offering of Letters, which enables people to write their senators and representatives in Congress in support of legislation aimed at eradicating hunger.

 Christmas in July (Summer)